 8.2.
 Competitor-based Ecommerce Pricing

-Competitor-based pricing strategy consists in monitoring your competitor’s prices for a category of products or the same products you are both selling.
+Competitor-based pricing strategy consists of monitoring your competitor’s prices.
+This is either for a category of products or the same products you are both selling.

 In addition to staying competitive, you want to maximize your profitability and match the customer’s purchasing power.

-The final cost is mostly up to you if you adopt this strategy, but you have to keep in mind that a profitable price should be a bit lower than your direct competitors, but at the same time to cover your business expenses.
+The final cost is mostly up to you if you adopt this strategy.
+But you have to keep in mind that a profitable price should be a bit lower than your direct competitors.
+It should still cover your business expenses.

 8.3.
 Value-based Ecommerce Pricing

-This is the most complex pricing strategy retailers adopt because it presupposes a thorough market research and customer behavior analysis.
+This is the most complex pricing strategy retailers adopt.
+It presupposes thorough market research and customer behavior analysis.
 This strategy is defined by setting a price based on the value of your products and seasonality.
-The tricky aspect of this strategy is that, although it is completely up to you how you estimate the value of a product, you should keep in mind that people tend to value things differently, so the final price should translate into how the value of a product is perceived by your customers at a particular time.
+The tricky aspect of this strategy is that, although it is completely up to you how you estimate the value of a product, you should keep in mind that people tend to value things differently.
+So the final price should translate into how the value of a product is perceived by your customers at a particular time.

 8.4. eCommerce Dynamic Pricing Benefits

-The dynamic pricing strategy refers to different pricing models guided by the same intention: flexibility of prices based on the market demands and the platform you use to sell your products.
+The dynamic pricing strategy refers to different pricing models guided by the same intention.
+That is the flexibility of prices based on the market demands and the platform you use to sell your products.

 Literally, you can sell the same products at different prices to different groups of people.

-There are numerous models of dynamic pricing strategy that you can adopt, but regardless of the model you choose to use, you have to accurately study demographics and market conditions to efficiently increase your profit using this pricing strategy.
+There are numerous models of dynamic pricing strategy that you can adopt.
+Regardless of the model you choose to use, you have to accurately study demographics and market conditions.
+This will efficiently increase your profit using this pricing strategy.